Safe Water Anywhere—A Guide to the MSR Guardian Gravity Purifier

 Since it delivers high volumes of purified water on demand and military-grade construction makes it extremely rugged, the Guardian Gravity Purifier is great for international travelers, backpackers, overlanders and those stocking emergency kits.

 The 10-liter collection bag makes it great for groups who need enough water each day for drinking, cooking, and/or hygiene.
-And though it offers high volume capacity, the whole system was built for traveling—it packs down small to fit in carry-on luggage and smaller packs inside a compact zippered carrying case.
+Despite offering such a high capacity, the whole system was built for traveling.
+It packs down small to easily fit in a day pack and comes with a compact and ventilated zippered carrying case.

 It’s easy to fill from both sinks and streams, offering incredible versatility for both international trips and local adventures.
-It has a universal bottle adapter that allows adventurers to use their favorite bottle, which means they can stop buying bottled water on their adventures, a goal for many seeking to decrease their environmental footprint.
-The cartridge lasts 3,000 liters, which is equivalent to keeping 3,000 one-liter or 6,000 .5-liter disposable water bottles out of landfills or the ocean.
+It has a universal bottle adapter that allows adventurers to use their favorite bottle, meaning they can stop buying bottled water on their adventures–a worthy goal for many seeking to decrease their environmental footprint.
+The cartridge lasts ~3,000 liters, which is equivalent to keeping 3,000 one-liter or 6,000 .5-liter disposable water bottles out of landfills and, ultimately, the ocean.

 Behind the Guardian Technology

-The military approached MSR with a number of complicated requirements—it took us six years to develop the right technology.
-Every bit of the Guardian’s technology pushes the paradigm.
+The military approached MSR with a number of complicated requirements.
+As such, it took us six rigorous years to develop the right technology.
+Every bit of the Guardian’s technology pushes the envelope.
 No other purifier physically removes viruses at such a fast flow rate, self-cleans and achieves military durability.

 MSR’s water lab gives us the ability to test water filters and purifiers in a way that many other manufacturers can’t.
 It is imperative to have a biohazard level 2 lab because we can safely grow hazardous bacteria and microbes that users could encounter in the backcountry.
 Growing microbes on-site is a huge advantage for our product development and testing process— it allows us to make the most reliable, high-quality, innovative and durable products for the backcountry where you can’t afford to have gear failures.

-Both the original pump and new gravity Guardian purifiers are unique because they’re some of the only water purifiers available that meet the P248 standard used by the military for water treatment devices.
+Both the original pump and new gravity Guardian purifiers are unique.
+They are some of the only water purifiers available that meet the military-approved P248 standard for water treatment devices.
 P248 is a rigorous 10-day test that uses both clear water and water so contaminated it’s dubbed ‘worst-case water’.
 When you are backpacking in an area with crowded campsites and human waste potentially present near water sources or if you’re abroad in an area where sewage treatment isn’t well established, you need reliable, certified virus protection.
 The Guardian is the solution for clean water anywhere.